eyulf/alexgardner.id.au/_posts/2013-09-23-resetting-android-pin.md

 Result: Slide-lock 'protected' phone

 Obligatory disclaimers: Don't use this on any device you don't have explicit authorization to do this on.
-Also this has only been tested with CyagenMod 10.1 on a Samsung Galaxy S3
+Also, this has only been tested with CyagenMod 10.1 on a Samsung Galaxy S3

 [xda-developers-forum]:   https://forum.xda-developers.com/showthread.php?t=1409304
 [spreitzenbarth-article]: https://forensics.spreitzenbarth.de/2012/02/28/cracking-pin-and-password-locks-on-android/